Tropical degenerations and stable rationality: Introduction

 \section{Introduction}

-A central question in algebraic geometry is the {\em rationality problem}, which asks whether a given algebraic variety $X$ is rational, or, more generally, {\em stably rational}, which means that $X\times_k \mathbb P^m_k$ is rational for some $m\ge 0$.
-In recent years, there has been a surge of new results on the rationality problem for hypersurfaces in projective space, triggered by Voisin's decomposition of the diagonal technique \cite{voisin}, see for instance \cite{CTP, totaro, schreieder}.
-Currently the sharpest bound is due to Schreieder, who proved in \cite{schreieder} that a very general projective hypersurface of degree $d$ and dimension $n\geq 3$ is stably irrational if $d\geq \log_2n + 2$.
+A central question in algebraic geometry is the {\em rationality problem}, which asks whether a given algebraic variety $X$ over a field $k$ is rational, or, more generally, {\em stably rational}, which means that $X\times_k \mathbb P^m_k$ is rational for some $m\ge 0$.
+Here the case of hypersurfaces in $\PP^{n+1}_k$ is particularly important, with classical results going back to Clemens--Griffiths \cite{CG} and Iskovskikh--Manin \cite{IM} in the early 1970s, and Koll\'ar \cite{kollar} in the 1990s.
+In recent years, there has been much progress on this problem, triggered by Voisin's specialization technique \cite{voisin}, as well as subsequent developments (see \cite{CTP, totaro, schreieder}).
+For instance, Schreieder proved in \cite{schreieder} that a very general projective hypersurface of degree $d$ and dimension $n\geq 3$ is stably irrational if $d\geq \log_2n + 2$, generalizing existing results by Totaro \cite{totaro} and Kollár \cite{kollar}.
 Despite these breakthroughs, many fundamental questions remain open.
 Famous unsolved problems include the rationality of a very general cubic fourfold, the stable rationality of a very general cubic threefold, and the rationality of smooth quartic hypersurfaces.

 In \cite{NiSh}, Evgeny Shinder and the first-named author introduced a powerful new tool in the study of rationality properties of algebraic varieties over fields of characteristic zero.
 They showed that, to any strictly toroidal one-parameter degeneration, one can attach a motivic obstruction to the stable rationality of the geometric generic fiber.
 They furthermore used this obstruction to prove that the locus of stably rational geometric fibers in mildly singular families is closed under specialization.
 This method was further improved in \cite{KT} to prove specialization of rationality instead of stable rationality.
 A unified treatment of these results was given in \cite{NO}.